DevDayBe/edition-2023/README.md

 1. Create a new branch
 2. Create a new folder with the name of your session title (lowercase with dashes : kebab-case).
-3. Put your ressources on this folder.
+3. Put your resources on this folder.
-> Nice to have: add a index.md with a short description of your session + your name + your bio + your links to contact you.
+> Nice to have: add a README.md with a short description of your session + your name + your bio + your links to contact you.
 4. Create a Pull Request to main.

 Thank you for your support.